 The Department of Health Care Policy and Financing has announced that beginning June 27, 2016, the Colorado Medicaid program will become Health First Colorado.
 The new name reflects the significant improvements that have been made to modernize Colorado’s Medicaid program to better engage members and improve the quality and coordination of care.
 The Health First Colorado rename has been made possible through grants from the Colorado Health Foundation and Caring for Colorado Foundation.
 See the new Health First Colorado site for more information.

-Did you know that most Americans must have health insurance now or pay a penalty?
+Did you know that most Americans must have health insurance?

 Ready to get covered?
 Learn about your options on our I Need Health Insurance page.